by Sean D. Harmon

 Yet in spite of Jesus' fate, in spite of the political shape of Israel that was still contrary to this expectation after his fate, and in spite of the fact that Jesus never offered any remedy for Israel or to the Jewish people in a political sense even before his crucifixion, his followers still continued to proclaim him as being the fulfillment of what they were expecting prior.
 In other words, they strangely never abandoned these expectations held by Jews of that era, even though it was a view that contradicted everything about Jesus and Israel.

-In a nutshell, the first major obstacles can be broken down into a simple historical framework, which make up the historical facts we can confirm are true.
+In a nutshell, the first major obstacles can be broken down into a simple historical framework that make up the historical facts we can confirm are true.
 First, we need to establish the basics of fact X; a fact that the consensus of most current scholars, both skeptic and apologist, generally agree on:

 Historical framework X =